Richard Genelle

 In real life, Genelle left the series to take steps to overcome his smoking problems and obesity, successfully losing over forty pounds.
 He also started Retail Logistics Solutions, Inc. in Cerritos, California, providing transportation services.

 Genelle died following a heart attack on December 30, 2008, at age 47.
-His funeral service was held at Pierce Brothers Crestlawn Memorial Park in Riverside, California.
-His interment was in that cemetery.
+He was cremated at Pierce Brothers Crestlawn Memorial Park and Mortuary in Riverside, California.
+His urn interment was in that cemetery.

 Biography from the Wikipedia article Richard Genelle.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.